Ele4327/Test/README.md

 ### Make:

-We know we told you that the code are compiled with gcc, but, if you dont have that, we thought that too We have our own installator, with graphical menu and everything, to run it, just type:
+We know we told you that the code are compiled with gcc, but, if you dont have that we thought that too

+- Go on your machine to the desired location and if you have git installed, type:

+> git clone (link to this repository)

+Once you have done this, go to the folder that is created, and just type:

+> make shelling_

+With this you already can execute > .hsh

+> make run

+With this, execute the program as is

+Now, you can skip that.
+We have our own installator, with graphical menu and everything, to run it, just type:

 > sudo ./sh-install.sh